How to Measure Success with Airbnb’s Product Manager

+Being Product Lead at Airbnb is no easy task.
 How do companies like Airbnb measure their success and what key metrics do they use?
-Our Slack Community presented these questions to Product Lead at Airbnb and asked what advice she would give to aspiring managers.
+Our Slack Community presented these questions to Jianoa Zhang and asked what advice she would give to aspiring managers.
 Here’s what she had to say.

 Product Lead at Airbnb.
 Previously a Product Manager at Dropbox.
 Before Dropbox, she worked as a Product Manager at Pocket Gems and at The Lucas Group as an Associate Consultant.
 Studied Energy and Economics at Yale University.
 In her spare time, she renovates houses, runs team-building workshops, and creates handmade cards.

 What do you think are the major differences between a PM and a Founder?

 There are many similarities (many founders later became PM’s at larger companies and vice versa), but also some key differences.
 As a founder, you’ll spend a lot of your time working with investors and recruiting, esp after the initial build phase.
 As a PM, depending on your role (IC pm vs. lead), the responsibilities are different.

 How important is it to code or design when you are doing product management and fulfilling the role of a Product Owner?

 Neither coding nor design are the most important things because you have engineers and designers on your team.
 Instead, knowing trade-offs in engineering cost and design is more important.
 Also having user empathy, ability to work cross functionally, and being able to critique design based on first principles around what the user problem is — these are more important skills.